microsoft/libHttpClient/README.md

 1. Call HCHttpCallResponseGet*() to get the HTTP response of the hc_call_handle_t
 1. Call HCHttpCallCleanup() to cleanup the hc_call_handle_t
 1. Repeat 4-8 for each new HTTP call
-1. Call HCGlobalCleanup() at shutdown before your memory manager set in step 1 is shutdown
+1. Call HCCleanup() at shutdown before your memory manager set in step 1 is shutdown

 ## Behavior control

 * On UWP, XDK ERA, iOS, and Android, HCHttpCallPerform() will call native platform APIs
-* Optionally call HCGlobalSetHttpCallPerformFunction() to do your own HTTP handling using HCHttpCallRequestGet*(), HCHttpCallResponseSet*(), and HCSettingsGet*()
+* Optionally call HCSetHttpCallPerformFunction() to do your own HTTP handling using HCHttpCallRequestGet*(), HCHttpCallResponseSet*(), and HCSettingsGet*()
 * See sample CustomHttpImplWithCurl how to use this callback plus Curl https://github.com/curl/curl to make an HTTP implementation using Curl.

 ## TODO